clssmitty/OpenDeliveryNetwork/README.md

 	<li>Package size/weight specifications</li>
 </ul>

+Network incentives could work similar to bitcoin, paying processing fees to people to host charging/routing stations on their property.
+As incentives develop, networks of scale will build autonomous vehicle infrastructure in an efficient way.

 Initial Project
 ==================
 Build a common charging and vertical take off and landing system for any common UAV.

+Enable immediate need to automate data collection/image capture via a general system.

 Composed of:
 <ul>